David Parker Ray: Arrest and investigation

 Cynthia Vigil was abducted from an Albuquerque parking lot by Ray and his girlfriend, Cindy Hendy.
 She was taken to Elephant Butte, confined to the trailer and tortured.
 After three days of captivity, Vigil escaped from the trailer on March 22, 1999.
 To escape, she waited until Ray had gone to work, and then unlocked her chains with keys that Hendy had left on a nearby table.
 Hendy noticed Vigil's attempt to escape and a fight ensued.
 During the struggle, Hendy broke a lamp on the captive's head, but Vigil unlocked her chains and stabbed Hendy in the neck with an icepick.
 Vigil fled while wearing only an iron slave collar and padlocked chains.
 She ran down the road seeking help, which she got from a nearby homeowner who took her in, comforted her, and called the police.
 Her escape led officials to the trailer and instigated the capture of Ray and his accomplices.
 Police detained Ray and Hendy.

 Another victim, Angelica Montano, came forward with a similar story to that of Vigil.
 She said she had been held captive by Ray after Hendy invited her to the house to pick up a cake mix.
 After being raped and tortured, Montano convinced the pair to release her along the highway.
 She was picked up by an off-duty law enforcement officer and told him what happened, but he did not believe her and left her at a bus stop.
-She also later called police about the incident, but there had been no follow-up.
+She also later called the police about the incident, but there had been no follow-up.